JrrrZ/Game230_Assignment1/README.md

-Mouse Position - !!!Move the mouse out of the window will erase everything!!!
+Mouse Position - !!!Moving the mouse out of the window will erase everything!!!
 (I intensionally add this)

 Up Arrow - Increases brush radius by Mysterious but constant pixels